biopython/biopython/Doc/Tutorial/chapter_pairwise.rst

 If `aligner.mode` is set to `"fogsaa"`, then the Fast Optimal Global Alignment Algorithm [Chakraborty2013]_ with some modifications is used.
 This mode calculates a global alignment, but it is not like the regular `"global"` mode.
 It is best suited for long alignments between similar sequences.
-If the the match score is less than the mismatch score or any gap score, or if any gap score is greater than the mismatch score, then a warning is raised and the algorithm may return incorrect results.
+Rather than calculating all possible alignments like other algorithms do, FOGSAA uses a heuristic to detect steps in an alignment that cannot lead to an optimal alignment.
+This can speed up alignment, however, the heuristic makes assumptions about your match, mismatch, and gap scores.
+If the match score is less than the mismatch score or any gap score, or if any gap score is greater than the mismatch score, then a warning is raised and the algorithm may return incorrect results.
 Unlike other modes that may return more than one alignment, FOGSAA always returns only one alignment.

 .. cont-doctest